rraub/AZ-Treasure-Hunt-2019/README.md

 ## Other things
-* Styx "come sail away" talks about angels in the sky blablabla but they were aliens
+* Styx (https://en.wikipedia.org/wiki/Styx_(band))"come sail away" talks about angels in the sky blablabla but they were aliens
 	* [Styx (not the band)](https://en.wikipedia.org/wiki/Styx) - is a deity and a river that forms the boundary between Earth and the Underworld, often called "Hades", which is also the name of its ruler.
 * The minimax is about generative adversarial networks
 * AmaIzon is spelled with an [Up Tack](https://en.wikipedia.org/wiki/Up_tack) - Falsum or Absurdum